 Total time: 1 hour (plus 4 hours of chilling time).

 This matcha tiramisu is a nice cross between Japanese and Italian cuisine!
 It is definitely a bold and interesting take on classic tiramisu you need to try.

-The hardest part of this tiramisu is the whisking and folding of the cream and mascarpone mixture.
+The hardest part of this memorable matcha recipe for the sweet course is the whisking and folding of the cream and mascarpone mixture.
 Yet, if your tiramisu is your family’s go-to homemade dessert, this should not be a problem.

 The matcha-soaked ladyfingers boast bold flavors, and when paired with creamy and fluffy mascarpone mustard filling, it creates a refreshing contrast.

 How the tiramisu turns out relies heavily on the ingredients.
 If you’re new to matcha, I recommend paying more for a quality brand.
 Cheaply-priced matcha often has a yellowish hue and is awfully bitter to taste.

 The intense flavor of matcha and the rich, creamy Mascarpone contrast nicely in this matcha tiramisu.